lupyuen/pinephone-lvgl-zig/README.md

 dyld: Symbol not found: ___ulockdyld: lazy symbol binding faileddyld: lazy symbol binding failed[1]    11157 abort      zig build-obj --verbose-cimport -target aarch64-freestanding-none -mcpu    -I
 ```

+I tried building Zig from source, but it didn't work either...

 # Build Zig from Source

 The [Official Zig Download for macOS](https://ziglang.org/download/) no longer runs on my 10-year-old MacBook Pro that's stuck on macOS 10.15.7.
 (See the previous section)

-So I built Zig from Source according to these instructions...
+So I tried building Zig from Source according to these instructions...

 - [Building Zig from Source](https://github.com/ziglang/zig/wiki/Building-Zig-From-Source)